Spartans knock out defending champion to advance in Class 5A softball

 But Pleasant Valley coach Jose Lara said there was plenty of benefit from playing those games.

-Monday, in a Class 5A state quarterfinal at Harlan Rogers Sports Complex, the Spartans put the knowledge to use.
+Monday, in a Class 5A state quarterfinal at Harlan Rogers Sports Complex, the sixth-seeded Spartans put the knowledge gained from those losses to good use against the third-seeded Wolves.

 Sarah Rigdon’s pinch-hit RBI single that scored Reagan Hassel in the top of the sixth inning helped Pleasant Valley dethrone Waukee Northwest 5-4 to set up an all-MAC semifinal Wednesday against Muscatine.